SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=bugs)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie) [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=dalhousieuniversity_dalhousie&metric=sqale_index)](https://sonarcloud.io/summary/new_code?id=dalhousieuniversity_dalhousie)

-# Towards Automated Bug Localization in Deep Learning Software Systems
+# Towards Understanding the Challenges of Bug Localization in Deep Learning Systems
-This repository contains the data, experiments, and analysis for the project "Towards Automated Bug Localization in Deep Learning Software Systems", conducted as a part of directed study, under the guidance of Dr. Masud Rahman.
+This repository contains the data, experiments, and analysis for the project "Towards Understanding the Challenges of Bug Localization in Deep Learning Systems", conducted for the EMSE 2024 submission.

 ## Abstract
-Software bugs (errors in computer programs) cost the global economy trillions of dollars annually and claim ~50\% of the programming time from software developers.
+Software bugs cost the global economy billions of dollars annually and claim ~50% of the programming time from software developers.
 One of the crucial steps toward correcting a bug is pinpointing its location within the software code, which is a challenging task.
 The task is even more challenging with deep learning applications due to their black-box nature.
 Unlike traditional software bugs, the bugs in deep learning applications are hidden not only in the code but also in the models and training data.
-Thus, despite decades of research, traditional debugging methods might not be adequate for deep learning bugs due to their unique challenges.
-Given the rapid growth in deep learning applications, an automated approach for detecting deep learning bugs is highly warranted.
-The proposed research aims to (a) comprehensively assess the feasibility of traditional debugging methods for detecting deep learning bugs, (b) manual analysis of deep learning software bugs, and (c) gain a deeper understanding of the implication of extrinsic and intrinsic bugs.
-Recent incidents suggest that deep learning bugs could be costly and fatal (e.g., the Uber SUV accident in Arizona and the Tesla autopilot crash).
-The proposed research might significantly change the status quo.
-Our work provides important empirical evidence and actionable insights on deep learning bugs to advance academic research for automated software debugging.
+Thus, despite decades of research, traditional debugging methods might not be adequate for deep-learning software systems due to their unique challenges.
+In this paper, we conduct a large-scale empirical study to better understand the challenges of localizing bugs in deep-learning software systems.
+First, we collect 2,365 bugs from deep-learning applications and 2,913 bugs from traditional software systems and determine the performance of four existing techniques in localizing these bugs.
+We found that existing techniques show poor performance in localizing bugs from deep-learning applications.
+Second, we also found that deep learning bugs are connected to artifacts other than source code (e.g., GPU, training data, external dependencies), which might explain the poor performance of the existing techniques for these bugs.
+Our work provides important empirical evidence and actionable insights for deep learning software bugs to advance academic research for automated software debugging.

 ## System Requirements
 Operating System: Windows 11 or higher <br>